 - All holiday accommodation

-Other personal retail services, such as beauticians and tailors, can re-open with enhanced hygiene measures from 22 July.
+Other personal retail services, such as beauticians and tailors, have been allowed to re-open from 22 July.

 Face coverings are now mandatory in shops